Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 Don't get caught out by the small print!

-What About Training And Socialization?
+Questions To Ask A Breeder: What About Training And Socialization?

-Ask what training the puppies will have had by the time they're ready to collect and check whether they will be wholly or partly house-trained.
+Ask what training the puppies will have had by the time they're ready to collect, and check whether they will be wholly or partly house-trained.

 Ask what they have done (or are doing) to socialize their Cocker Spaniel puppies to allow you to continue where they left off.